-$^{^{6}}$ and required by CRAN, so checked by R CMD check --as-cran.
+6 and this format is required by CRAN, so checked by R CMD check --as-cran if a 'Date' is provided

 The 'ByteCompile' logical field controls if the package R code is to be byte-compiled on installation: the default is to byte-compile.
 This can be overridden by installing with flag --no-byte-compile.